bibleexchange/church_ministry__textbook/en/5001_characteristics-of-a-good-leader.md

 > We have already said, that a bishop, a presbyter, and a deacon, when they are constituted, must be but once married, whether their wives be alive or whether they be dead; and that it is not lawful for them, if they are unmarried when they are ordained, to be married afterwards; or if they be then married, to marry a second time, but to be content with that wife, which they had when they came to ordination.
 We also appoint that the ministers, and singers, and readers, and porters, shall be only once married.
 But if they entered into the clergy before they were married, we permit them to marry, if they have an inclination thereto, lest they sin and incur punishment.
 But we do not permit any one of the clergy to take to wife either a courtesan, or a servant, or a widow, or one that is divorced, as also the law says.
 (6.3.17; ANF 7:457)
 > Mounce, W. D. (2000).
 Pastoral Epistles (Vol. 46, p.
 191).
 Word, Incorporated.

+#### Conclusion to marriage status

 There is probably a little bit of 2, 3, and 4 meant here.

+> The phrase translated “faithful to his wife” (TNIV) is literally “husband of one wife” (Titus 1:6).
+But the NIV had “the husband of but one wife” and the NRSV has “married only once,” so the ambiguity of the phrase is evident.
+Was it meant to rule out polygamists,38 or to exclude unmarried men from holding the office?
+Did it intend to prohibit remarriage, either after the death of a spouse,40 or after a divorce?
+Various considerations make these specific interpretations less than likely,42 and the broader interests of the passage suggest that fidelity in marriage (understood to be monogamous and acceptable in the eyes of the community) is meant.
+> Towner, P. H. (2006).
+The Letters to Timothy and Titus (pp. 250–251).
+Wm.
+B. Eerdmans Publishing Co.

 ## Gender